ITUnderground/itunderground.dk/src/routes/(posts)/blog/writeups/fectf23/inception/+page.md

 ## Using the colors

-Now that we have the colors what are they used for?
+Now that we have the colors how do we use them?
 First, some practical information.

 - Each pixel has 3 color values.
 - Each color value is 1 byte.